Explore the data

 Point to a specific point on the line to see that point's count of permits.

 With the chart expanded, patterns and outliers are easier to detect.
 For example, a huge spike in permit activity occurred in mid-2011.
 What caused this spike?
 Is it an increase in overall permit activity, or is it mostly an increase in a certain type of permit?
 You'll group the time series card by use code to answer these questions.

 - Select the time series card.
-Click Group by and choose USE_CODE.
+In the lower center of the chart, locate and click Group by and choose USE_CODE.

 The time series splits into four distinct lines, one for each of the four major use codes.
 Only one of the four lines contains the large spike in 2011, indicating that the spike was caused by an increase in a specific type of permit.